Things to consider...

 Does the learning provider offer tuition for the variant or adapted paper that you are studying for?

-If you are studying for any of the Foundation-level or F1 to F4 exams of the ACCA Qualification, will you be able to take computer-based exams with the same learning provider?
+If you are studying for any of the Foundation-level, Applied Knowledge or Corporate Business Law (LW) exams of the ACCA Qualification, will you be able to take computer-based exams with the same learning provider?

 If you intend to drive to your chosen learning provider, are there car parking facilities available?
 If you do not have access to a computer or the internet, does the learning provider have computers available for students’ use?
 Do you require disabled access?